Okay, so here after many months is the narrative recap for session three of my wife’s Doctor Who Anew campaign!

-The Dude, amnesiac savant, played by D.
+The Dude, amnesiac-savant-who-is-actually-an-old-Time-Lord, played by D.

-Doc Mox, biology-specialized scientist, played by G.
+Doc Mox, biologist, played by G.

-Professor Joe Frazier, adventuring archaeologist, played by me.
+Professor Frazier, adventuring archaeologist, played by me.

-Fattius, a near-human, shapeshifting alien, played by M.
+Fattius, shapeshifting alien, played by M.

 The Doctor, everyone’s favorite Time Lord, played by K.